mzhang28/blog/src/content/posts/2023-08-31-thoughts-on-organization/index.md

 [stdnotes]: https://standardnotes.com/
 [bear]: https://bear.app/

-The world of journaling apps is vast but undiverse.
+The world of journaling apps is vast but relatively undiverse.
 Most of the apps just have the same features others do, minus one or two gimmicks that makes it a ride or die.
-But there's one important feature that I have started looking out for
-recently: the ability to attach arbitrary metadata to journal entries and be able to query for them.
+But there's one important feature that I have started looking out for recently: the ability to attach arbitrary metadata to journal entries and be able to query for them.

 While new apps have been cropping up from time to time for a while now, I think